-VARIABLE DESCRIPTION Material axes option (see MAT_OPTIONTROPIO MAT_002) for a more complete description.
-EQ.0.0: Locally orthotropic with material axes defined by el 1, 2 and 4.
-EQ.1.0: Locally orthotropic with material axes determined be space and the global location of the element center; this is the direction.
-EQ.2.0: Globally orthotropic with material axes determined defined below.
-EQ.3.0: Locally orthotropic material axes determined by rote material axes about the element normal by and angle THETA is defined from the line in the plane that is defined by the cred of the vector v with the element normal.
-The plane of a solid as the midsurface between the inner surface and the outer su defined by the first 4 nodes and last 4 nodes.
-EQ.4.0: Locally orthotropic in cylindrical coordinate system material axes determined by a vector v and an originating population.
-MACF Material axes change flag EQ.1.0: No change (default) EQ.2.0: Switch axes a and b EQ.3.0: Switch axes a and c EQ.4.0: Switch axes b and c XP,YP,ZP Define coordinates for point P for $AOPT = 1$ and 4 A1,A2,A3 Define components of vector \mathbf{a} for AOPT = 2.
-D1,D2,D3 Define components of vector d for $AOPT = 2$ V1,V2,V3 Define components of vector \mathbf{v} for AOPT = 3 and 4 TAUi Relaxation time.
+VARIABLE DESCRIPTION AOPT Material axes option (see MAT_OPTIONTROPIC_ELASTIC, MAT_002) for a more complete description.
+EQ.0.0: Locally orthotropic with material axes defined by element nodes 1, 2 and 4.
+EQ.1.0: Locally orthotropic with material axes determined by a point in space and the global location of the element center; this is the a-direction.
+EQ.2.0: Globally orthotropic with material axes determined by vectors defined below.
+EQ.3.0: Locally orthotropic material axes determined by rotating the material axes about the element normal by and angle THETA.
+The angle is defined from the line in the plane that is defined by the cross product of the vector v with the element normal.
+The plane of a solid is defined as the midsurface between the inner surface and the outer surface defined by the first 4 nodes and last 4 nodes.
+EQ.4.0: Locally orthotropic in cylindrical coordinate system with the material axes determined by a vector v and an originating point P. MACF Material axes change flag EQ.1.0: No change (default) EQ.2.0: Switch axes a and b EQ.3.0: Switch axes a and c EQ.4.0: Switch axes b and c XP,YP,ZP Define coordinates for point P for AOPT = 1 and 4 A1,A2,A3 Define components of vector $\mathbf{a}$ for AOPT = 2.
+D1,D2,D3 Define components of vector $\mathbf{d}$ for AOPT = 2 V1,V2,V3 Define components of vector $\mathbf{v}$ for AOPT = 3 and 4 TAUi Relaxation time.
 A maximum of 6 values can be used.
 BETAi/ GAMMAi VISEL.EQ.1: Dissipating energy factors.(see Holzapfel) VISEL.EQ.2: Gamma factors (see Simo)